Writing Non-Beamer presentations in org-mode

 org-tree-slide

-org-tree-slide is an Emacs minor mode for org-mode.
-Once you toggle M-x org-tree-slie-mode, just type <left> and <right> to move between slides.
+org-tree-slide is an Emacs minor mode for Org Mode.
+Once you toggle M-x org-tree-slide-mode, just type C-> and C-< to move between slides.
 To show CONTENT, type C-x s c.
 When you exit this minor mode, the slideshow will be finished.
+It is recommended to customize the default keybindings so that user can smoothly operate their presentations.

 The code is available at Github.
-Please read README.org and check user variables for flexible control.
+Please read README.org and check the user variables to make your presentation more attractive.

 Download org-tree-slide from the following direct link: https://raw.github.com/takaxp/org-tree-slide/master/org-tree-slide.el